clipos/docs-src/clipos/kernel.rst

       This can help detect overflows but we already rely on ``SLAB_CANARY`` provided by linux-hardened.
 A canary is much better than a simple red zone as it is supposed to be random.

+.. describe:: mce=0

+   This makes the system always panic on uncorrected errors reported by the Machine Check support.
+Otherwise, some of them may only cause a SIGBUS to be sent, potentially allowing a malicious process to keep trying to exploit a hardware bug like Rowhammer.

 .. describe:: page_alloc.shuffle=1